gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 }
 ```

-Which is cumbersome but still fine, especially since Rust has powerful macros.
-However, since Rust also does not have great idiomatic support for custom allocators, we stuck with the standard memory allocator, which meant that each struct with heap-allocated fields had to have a deallocation function:
+Which is cumbersome but still fine, especially since Rust has powerful macros (which I investigated using but did not eventually).
+However, since Rust also does not have great idiomatic support for custom allocators, we stuck with the standard memory allocator, which meant that each struct with heap-allocated fields has to have a deallocation function:

 ```
 #[no_mangle]